Anatomy of rocky planets formed by rapid pebble accretion III. Partitioning of volatiles between planetary core, mantle, and atmosphere: Introduction

 Modern Mars has a very tenuous CO$_2$ atmosphere with a pressure of just 0.006 bar.
-Together with the frozen component at the polar ice caps, the total CO$_2$ reservoir mass of Mars is around $M_{\rm CO_2} \approx 3 \times 10^{16}\,{\rm kg}$ \citep{Kelly+etal2006}, at least three orders of magnitude below the reservoirs inferred for Earth and Venus.
-Mars likely experienced extensive loss of atmospheric volatiles due to XUV irradiation from the young Sun as well as continuous solar wind stripping \citep{Erkaev+etal2014,Jakosky+etal2015,Wordsworth2016a}.
-The current global equivalent layer of water ice on Mars is estimated to be only 20--40 m in the surface reservoirs, but atmospheric escape calculations \citep{Scheller+etal2021} and consideration of ancient ocean shore lines \citep{diAchilleHynek2010} indicate a primordial reservoir of approximately 500 m of water.
-This corresponds to a total outgassed water mass in the range $M_{\rm H_2O} = 7 \times 10^{19}{-} 1.6 \times 10^{20}\,{\rm kg}$, or approximately 10\% of the Earth's modern oceans.
+Together with the frozen component at the polar ice caps, the total CO$_2$ reservoir mass of Mars is around $M_{\rm CO_2} \approx 3 \times 10^{16}\,{\rm kg}$ \citep{Kelly+etal2006}, which is at least three orders of magnitude below the reservoirs inferred for Earth and Venus.
+Mars likely experienced extensive loss of atmospheric volatiles due to XUV irradiation from the young Sun (i.e.\ radiation emitted at X-ray and UV wavelengths) as well as continuous solar wind stripping \citep{Erkaev+etal2014,Jakosky+etal2015,Wordsworth2016a}.
+The current global equivalent layer of water ice on Mars is estimated to be only 20--40 m in the surface reservoirs \citep{CarrHead2015}.
+Combined geological evidence, loss rate calculations, and D/H measurements yield estimates of a primordial water reservoir in the range between 100 and 1,500 metres \citep{Scheller+etal2021}.
+Ancient ocean shore lines \citep{diAchilleHynek2010} indicate a primordial reservoir of approximately 500 m of water.
+The latter corresponds to a total primordial water mass of approximately $M_{\rm H_2O} = 7 \times 10^{19} \,{\rm kg}$, which is equivalent to 10\% of the Earth's modern oceans.

 At face value, the very different volatile inventories of the terrestrial planets could be interpreted as in agreement with the stochastic volatile delivery model discussed above.
 However, both atmospheric escape as well as the partitioning of volatiles between the atmosphere, the mantle and the core must have played significant roles in shaping the modern atmospheric reservoirs.
 For example, the oxidation state of the bulk mantle has a decisive effect on the composition of the atmosphere outgassed from the magma oceans of young terrestrial planets.
 Earth and Venus are massive enough to have undergone oxidation processes where ferrous iron Fe$^{2+}$ is oxidized to ferric iron ${\rm Fe}^{3+}$ at the high pressures in their deep magma oceans \citep{Armstrong+etal2019,Deng+etal2020a}.
-This leads to the outgassing of an early atmosphere consisting primarily of CO$_2$ and H$_2$O \citep{Sossi+etal2020}, while the lower oxidation state of the martian mantle would have led to outgassing of huge amounts of H$_2$ that drove an early, hydrodynamic escape of both H- and C-bearing atmospheric species.
+This leads to the outgassing of an early atmosphere primarily consisting of CO$_2$ and H$_2$O \citep{Sossi+etal2020}, while the lower oxidation state of the martian mantle would have led to the outgassing of huge amounts of H$_2$ that drove an early, hydrodynamic escape of both H- and C-bearing atmospheric species.